wso2-attic/ballerina-integrator/docs/content/src/learn/tutorials/integration-patterns-and-soa/backend-for-frontend/README.md

 * Now let’s move to the key implementation of BFF services under `backends_for_frontends` directory.

-The first BFF is the `mobile_bff_service` which is a shim used to support Mobile user experience in this use case.
-When loading mobile application's home page, it calls a single resource in Mobile BFF and retrieves appointments, medical records and messages.
-This will reduce the number of backend calls and will help to load the home pages in much efficient way.
+The first BFF is the `mobile_bff_service`, which is a shim used to support Mobile user experience in this use case.
+When loading mobile application's home page, it calls a single resource in Mobile BFF and retrieves appointments, medical records, and messages.
+This will reduce the number of backend calls and will help to load the home pages in a more efficient way.
 Since different mobile apps have different methods of sending notifications, we are not using the notification management service.

 **mobile_bff_service.bal**

 <!-- INCLUDE_CODE: src/healthcare_service/backends_for_frontends/mobile_bff_service.bal -->

-The second BFF is the `desktop_bff_service` which is a shim used to support desktop application user experience.
+The second BFF is the `desktop_bff_service`, which is a shim used to support desktop application user experience.
 When a user loads the desktop application home page, there can be multiple calls to the `desktop_bff_service` to retrieve comparatively large amounts of data based on the desktop application requirement.
-The desktop application can call desktop BFF separately to retrieve appointments and medical records.
+The desktop application can call the desktop BFF separately to retrieve appointments and medical records.
 The desktop application can also call desktop BFF to retrieve messages and notifications in a single call.

    **desktop_bff_service.bal**